-- I. Other transactions that have a material effect on the profit or loss for the period or on the financial position, such as the rendering or receiving of services: Refer to Note 13.1(10). - II.
-The amount and percentage of sales and the balance and percentage of the related receivables at the end of the period: Refer to Note 13.1(10). - III.
-The amount of property transactions and the amount of the resultant gains or losses: None. - IV.
-The balance of negotiable instrument endorsements or guarantees or pledges of collateral at the end of the period and the purposes: None. - V. The highest balance, the end of period balance, the interest rate range, and total current period interest with respect to financing of funds: None. - VI.
-Other transactions that have a material effect on the profit or loss for the period or on the financial position, such as the rendering or receiving of services: None.
+- 2. Significant transactions through third regions with the investees in Mainland China: - a.
+Other transactions that have a material effect on the profit or loss for the period or on the financial position, such as the rendering or receiving of services: Refer to Note 13.1(10). - b.
+The amount and percentage of sales and the balance and percentage of the related receivables at the end of the period: Refer to Note 13.1(10).

-(4) Information of major shareholders
+- c.
+The amount of property transactions and the amount of the resultant gains or losses: None. - d.
+The balance of negotiable instrument endorsements or guarantees or pledges of collateral at the end of the period and the purposes: None. - e.
+The highest balance, the end of period balance, the interest rate range, and total current period interest with respect to financing of funds: None. - f.
+Other transactions that have a material effect on the profit or loss for the period or on the financial position, such as the rendering or receiving of services: None. - (4) Information of major shareholders